jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- store non serializable date on redux

 change focus

--
+- buttons of calendar should be focusable
+- give focus to planner when clicking on calendar day
-- give focus to event edit modal
+- give focus to event edit modal when clicking on event

 - improve event structure
   - use event redux date saving only what matters (e.g., date)